parantapa/slurm-workflows/docs/tutorials/optimizing-himmelblau.md

 64 Sobol' points over the space, evaluated in one batch on `eval`, to give the model something to fit before it starts making decisions.

-`EXPLORATION_POINTS = 64` is a literal rather than the pool size, because the count is truncated down to a power of two.
-A pool of 80 asking for 80 points would evaluate 64 and leave 16 idle for the whole sweep without saying so.
+Notice that `EXPLORATION_POINTS = 64` is a literal rather than the pool size of 80: the count is truncated down to a power of two, so a pool of 80 asking for 80 points would evaluate 64 anyway.
 Asking for 64 says what will happen.

-The seed is what makes the design repeatable: the same seed redraws the same starting points, a different one explores fresh ground.
+The seed makes the design repeatable: the same seed redraws the same starting points, a different one explores fresh ground.
-Left out, a seed is drawn and printed so the run can still be repeated afterwards.

-`save` is what the search reads, and what makes the run resumable: the pool can die here and the search still has its points.
+`save` is what the search reads in phase 2.

 ## Phase 2: the search